sbshah97/Guessing-Games/CONTRIBUTING.md

 5. Once you are ready to push your changes, you can do so using `git push origin <your-name>-patch`.

 6. After that go to the forked repository and send a Pull Request to the Guessing Game repository.
 In the Pull Request description, kindly mention all the changes that you've done!

-## Benchmarks

-We have members with varying experiences in different programming languages!
-Want to contribute?
-Amazing :) Please follow guidelines as below:

-* Benchmark your programs against a test suite.
-We will be adding the module soon.
-Comparing different implementations hence becomes easier.
-* All code should have atleast 80% code coverage.
-You can use online tools to check the same.
-Test cases should be elaborate and should cover corner cases.